Epworth Rectory Haunting: The Famous Haunting You’ve Never Heard Of

 The letters and diary excerpts were preserved by the family and later housed in archives, including those of the Methodist Church and academic institutions like the John Rylands Library at the University of Manchester.

-Their survival has allowed researchers to access primary sources, making the Epworth Rectory haunting one of the most well-documented paranormal cases of its time.
+Their survival has enabled researchers to access primary sources, making the Epworth Rectory haunting one of the best-documented paranormal cases of its time.

 Later Publications and Analyses

-The Epworth Rectory haunting’s documentation was further expanded by later publications and historical analyses.
+Following publications and historical analyses further expanded the documentation of the Epworth Rectory haunting.
 One of the most significant is Adam Clarke’s Memoirs of the Wesley Family, first published in 1823.

 Clarke, a prominent Methodist theologian, devoted forty-six pages to the haunting, quoting extensively from the family’s letters and Samuel’s diary excerpts.